Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Applications

-Figure \ref{fig:ot} presents the tracking error of both the methods (gradient descent based method (resp. predictor-corrector based method) is represented as GD (resp.
-PC)) for three choices of $h \in \{10^{-2}, 10^{-3}, 10^{-4}\}$.
-The superiority of the performance of the predictor-corrector based method for all $t \ge 1$ and for various choices of $h$ is evident from the left picture of Figure \ref{fig:ot}.
-In the right picture, we compare the limiting performance of both the methods (here we take the error at $t = 3$ to be the limiting error) for several choices of $h$.
+\paragraph{Simulation study} We consider $n = 11^2$ sensors placed at $\{-1, -0.8, \dots , 0.8, 1\}^2 \subset [-1, 1]^2$ grid.
+The moving object takes the path $\theta^\star_t = (\sin(2\pi t), \cos(2\pi t))$ and we let $f(x) = x$.
+We generate noisy observations of the object as $y_{it} = \|X_i - \theta^\star_t\|^2 +\eps_{it}$ where $\eps_{it} \sim \cN(0, \nicefrac{1}{4})$.
+Run-time analysis for the two methods can be found in Figure \ref{fig:ls_reg2} in Appendix \ref{sec:extra-details-applications}.
+Figure \ref{fig:reg} (third and forth plots from left) presents the tracking error of both the methods (gradient descent based method (resp. predictor-corrector based method) is represented as GD (resp.
+PC)) for four choices of $h \in \{10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}\}$.
+The superiority of the performance of the PC method for all $t \ge 1$ and for various choices of $h$ is evident from the third picture from the left-side of Figure \ref{fig:reg}.
+In the last picture, we compare the limiting performance of both the methods (here we take the error at $t = 3$ to be the limiting error) for several choices of $h$.
 The superiority of the performance of PC corroborates our theoretical finding that the tracking error for PC converges faster in terms of $h$ compared to the GD.
-We also represent errorbar (over 10 Monte-Carlo iterations) of the random tracking error $\|\hat \theta_t - \theta^\star_t\|$ at $t = 3$ on the right picture, which indicates that the variability is relatively small compared to the difference of the mean tracking error of the methods.
+We also show error bars (over 10 Monte-Carlo iterations) of the random tracking error $\|\hat \theta_t - \theta^\star_t\|$ at $t = 3$ on the right picture, which indicates that the variability is relatively small compared to the difference of the mean tracking error of the methods.